mahouboy23/IB-notes/Notes 2.md

 - Increased emphasis on ethnic identity (pride in cultural origins).
 - Persistent debate over biological determinism in race.

-## Hidden Colors 1: The Untold History of People of Aboriginal Moor and African Descent
+## Hidden Colors 1: The Untold History of People of Aboriginal, Moor, and African Descent

 ### The Naming and Perception of Africa
 - **Multiple Names for Africa**